-Our office will be closing on Friday 23 December at 4pm.
-We will be then open on Thursday 29 December from 9am to 12.30pm then closed again until 9am on Tuesday 3 January when normal hours will resume.
+Our office will close on Friday 22 December at 4pm.
+We will be open on Thursday 28 December from 9am to 1pm then closed until 9am on Tuesday 2 January.

 Our firm was founded in 1916 and we are now celebrating 100 years of legal advice and assistance to clients in Heckmondwike, the Spen Valley and other parts.
 The firm has operated throughout that time from the same premises in the centre of the town but now without the gas lights and coal fires.
 We are committed to providing the same professional and affordable service in the future...